SoccerNet/sn-depth/README.md

 # SoccerNet-Depth

-*SoccerNet-Depth* is the largest public dataset to provide depth estimation from team sports videos, with *12.4K* frames.
+*SoccerNet-Depth* is the largest public dataset for Monocular Depth Estimation (MDE) in team sports videos, with *12.4K* frames.
 Unlike other MDE sport datasets, SoccerNet-Depth contains scene-centric data from in-match scenarios.
-The dataset contains synthetic video sequences that makes it valuable for temporally consistent depth estimation.
-The color-depth pairs are collected from two popular video games, *NBA2K22 and EFootball*, through an automated extraction process.
+The dataset contains synthetic video sequences for temporally consistent depth estimation.
+The color-depth image pairs are collected from two popular video games, *NBA2K22 and EFootball*, through an automated extraction process.
 The synthetic nature and automated extraction process makes the dataset scalable and the methodology transferable to any other sports video game.

 This repository contains:

 - **SoccerNet-Depth**: A new synthetic dataset for monucular depth estimation in sports videos.
+- **Baseline**: The inference code to run a baseline based on ZoeDepth (code comes from https://github.com/isl-org/ZoeDepth/tree/main).
+We provide the code and the model weights to run the inference on the test and challenge sets of SoccerNet-Depth.
-- **Evaluation code**: The evaluation code used to benchmark the dataset using 5 state-of-the-art methods.
+- **Evaluation code**: The evaluation code used to benchmark the dataset.
 - **Automated extraction code**: The code used to extract autonomously the depth data from the games leveraging the NVIDIA Nsight Graphics software as well as [PyAutoGUI](https://github.com/asweigart/pyautogui), [PyDirectInput](https://github.com/learncodebygaming/pydirectinput), and [ImageSearch](https://github.com/drov0/python-imagesearch/blob/master/README.md).

-If you are interested for more information, refer to the paper:
+If you are interested in more information, please refer to our paper:
 [Paper](https://orbi.uliege.be/handle/2268/316221?&locale=en)

 <img src="./images/graphical_abstract.jpg" width="700">

+## SoccerNet 2025 Monocular Depth Estimation Challenge

+The 2025 SoccerNet Monocular Depth Estimation Challenge is only using the football data of SoccerNet-Depth.
+Please refer to the [Challenge Rules](ChallengeRules.md) for more details.

+The evaluation servers can be accessed here: [Test Phase](https://www.codabench.org/competitions/4876/) and [Challenge Phase](https://www.codabench.org/competitions/6864)

+For more information, please refer to: [SoccerNet challenges](https://www.soccer-net.org/challenges/2025) and [Depth Challenge](https://www.soccer-net.org/tasks/monocular-depth-estimation)

 ## SoccerNet-Depth dataset
 The dataset structure is designed as follows: